ViBlog/viewpager/viewpager-intro.md

 ![Simple View pager animated][viewPagerAnimated]

 # Adding a Pager Indicator
-A Pager Indicator is a View that displays the current page and let the user know where he is.
+A Pager Indicator is a View that shows the current page and let the user know where he is.
 It can be dots, tabs, titles, or other.
 On the support-v4 library we can find ```PagerTabStrip```, ```PagerTitleStrip``` that we will study.
 You can find a lot more of other displays with the [ViewPagerIndicator][ViewPagerIndicator], [PagerSlidingTabStrip][PagerSlidingTabStrip], [CircleIndicator][CircleIndicator], etc...

 ## Android Support-v4 library
 To be able to display a title we need to Override the ```getPageTitle(int position)``` method.
-To do so we need to provide a title in the adapter.
+To do so, we need to provide a title in the adapter.
-You can use a simple switch case with a title but I don't find this very clean.
+You can use a simple switch case with a title, but I don't find this clean.
-First, you will need to inject the activity context to be able to use the ressources and access the multiple languages version via the ```getString()```.
+First, you will need to inject the activity context to be able to use the resources and access the multiple languages version via the ```getString()```.
-Then, If you need to add a page in one point in time, you will have to modify the switch case and the ```itemList``` accordingly.
-In my opinion it's error prone.
+Then, If you need to add a page at one point in time, you will have to modify the switch case and the ```itemList``` accordingly.
+In my opinion, it's error prone.

 So let's start by modifying our data holder.